 Following a decision by Health Secretary Matt Hancock, NHS England Chief Executive Simon Stevens set out details of the scheme in a letter to Trade Unions and Royal Colleges, and the Scottish Government announced that it is to allow a separate and distinct temporary reprieve under its devolved powers for Scottish NHS workers who can demonstrate they are likely to breach the pensions Annual Allowance threshold.
 Justine Riccomini explains.

-Growing evidence of senior NHS clinicians such as doctors and anaesthetists across the UK reducing their hours or in some cases, retiring early, has left NHS bosses and Trades Unions questioning the risk to senior resources levels in the service, presented by pensions taxation legislation, which is reserved to Westminster.
+Growing evidence of senior NHS clinicians across the UK reducing their hours or in some cases, retiring early, has left NHS bosses and Trades Unions questioning the risk to senior resources levels in the service, presented by pensions taxation legislation, which is reserved to Westminster.
 The trend emerged because the clinicians affected were at risk of breaching their Annual Allowance (AA) pension savings threshold which would lead to a tax liability being imposed on the excess.
 To avoid this, many have chosen to reduce their pensionable pay by way of working less hours or giving up work altogether.

 In the face of the forthcoming Winter, which places an increased demand on the NHS every year, the prospect of reduced staffing levels was a grave cause for concern.
 However, the AA problem is a perennial one for senior clinicians.
 The Office of Tax Simplification included this point in its report of October 2019 and some senior pensions experts have called for the abolition or restructuring of the AA.